 A Submit Action is triggered when a user clicks the Submit button on an Adaptive Form.
-Adaptive Forms provide some Submit Actions out of the box.
-The Submit Actions available out of the box are:
+Forms as a Cloud Service provides the following Submit Actions out of the box.

 You can also extend the default Submit Actions to create your own Submit Action.